James Franco Settles For $ 2.2 Million In School Sexual Misconduct Lawsuit | Entertainment | ExBulletin

 LOS ANGELES (AP) James Franco and his co-defendants agreed to pay $ 2.2 million to settle a lawsuit alleging he intimidated students at a theater and film school he founded in sexual situations free and operating, court documents released Wednesday showed.

-The two parties first reached an agreement to settle the class action lawsuit February, but it took several months to work out the details, and the dollar amount had not previously been disclosed.
+The two parties first reached an agreement to settle the class action lawsuit by February, but it took several months to resolve the details, and the dollar amount had not previously been disclosed.

-Actresses and ex-students Sarah Tither-Kaplan and Toni Gaal, who first filed the lawsuit in October 2019 who was joined by many others, alleged that at his now-defunct school, Studio 4, Franco pushed his students to perform in increasingly explicit sex scenes in front of the camera in a setting of orgy type that went way beyond what is acceptable on Hollywood movie sets.
+Actresses and former students Sarah Tither-Kaplan and Toni Gaal, who first filed a complaint in October 2019 who was joined by many others, alleged that at his now-defunct school, Studio 4, Franco pushed his students to perform in increasingly explicit sex scenes in front of the camera in a setting of orgy type that went way beyond what is acceptable on Hollywood movie sets.

 The two sides also agreed to issue a joint statement.